 The college search.
 A process that many don’t look forward to or thrive in.
 There are so many schools out there, how on earth could you find THE one?
 Most online college search let you search for schools based on the normal things one looks for: tuition range, private vs. public, location, degree programs, etc….
 Read more »

 Being active duty in the Air Force means that you are also afforded opportunities to continue your education while serving.
 How?
 Through the Community College of the Air Force.
-How Airmen & Women Can Enroll at The Community College of the Air Force The Community College of the Air Force (CCAF) is a worldwide multi-campus… Read more »
+The Community College of the Air Force (CCAF) is a worldwide multi-campus community college established to meet the educational needs of the Air Force’s enlisted personnel.

 How do you best position yourself for life after the military?
 Sgt.
 Andres Reyes has an idea, “I’m going to continue my education.
 I always want to be learning.”
 From the Army to College Sgt.
 Reyes has been in the Army for nine years, but after an injury while serving he began thinking about what his… Read more »